 - Focal Length: This lens offers a focal length range from 18mm to 55mm, which makes it versatile and suitable for a variety of shooting scenarios.

 - Aperture: The maximum aperture varies from f/3.5 at the wide end to f/5.6 at the telephoto end.
 This is useful for managing depth of field and shooting in various lighting conditions.

-- Vibration Reduction (VR): The lens comes with Nikon’s Vibration Reduction technology, which helps reduce the effect of camera shake and blur, especially in low-light conditions or when using slower shutter speeds.
+- Vibration Reduction (VR): Nikon’s Vibration Reduction technology helps reduce the effect of camera shake and blur, especially in low-light conditions or when using slower shutter speeds.

-- AF-P: This lens features Nikon’s AF-P (Pulse motor) technology, which offers fast, quiet, and smooth autofocus operation, which is particularly beneficial when recording video.
+- AF-P: This lens features Nikon’s AF-P (Pulse motor) technology, which offers fast, quiet, and smooth autofocus operation

 - The lens is fully compatible with a range of Nikon DSLR cameras, including the D7500, D5600, D5500, D5300, D3400, D3300, D500, D850.
 Some models like the Df, D5, D810, D750, D7200, D7100 will have limited functions.

 BALITY APS C Z Mount Sensitive 56mm F1.4 Portrait Lens

 - Designed for Z mount cameras including ZFC Z5 Z50 Z6 Z7 Z6II Z7II.
 It supports eye-controlled focusing and tracking the subject, automatic aperture, A mode, S mode and EXIF information recording.